mennaeraky2002/CrossBall-Street-Quest/README.md

 # CrossBall-Street-Quest
 "CrossBall: Street Quest" is an exciting game built with OpenGL that challenges players to guide a ball through a bustling street.
 In this immersive gaming experience, players must navigate the ball across a series of busy intersections, avoiding obstacles and dangers along the way.
+The game features multiple levels, each offering increasing difficulty and introducing new challenges.
+Players must demonstrate quick reflexes, strategic planning, and precision to successfully guide the ball through the intricate web of traffic and obstacles.
+Collecting power-ups and bonuses scattered throughout the street adds an extra layer of excitement and rewards.